amirotd/amirotd/README.md

 ```
 -> About me ....

-[+] an Embedded Systems Software Developer and an Electronics Engineer, \n who is interested in Digital Signal Processing, \n Digital Image Processing and Computer Vision.
+[+] an Embedded Systems Software Developer and an Electronics Engineer,
+    who is interested in Digital Signal Processing,
+    Digital Image Processing and Computer Vision.
 [+] an Open Source enthusiast :))
 ```